royjin/IncomeTaxCalc/README.md

 @Then users' monthly tax report will be generated

 # Requirements and Assumption
-* The IncomeTaxCalc app will validate the payment periods in the input CSV file and output the specific year appended with payment periods. e.g.
+* The IncomeTaxCalc app will validate the payment periods in the input CSV file and output the specific year appended with calendar month.

 @Given the tax year is 01 July 2012
 @When the report monthly tax period is 01 March - 31 March
 @Then the output monthly tax period is 01 March 2013 - 31 March 2013